A garden of Eden in Channay-sur-Lathan

 The origins of a wonderful garden

 Mireille Evrard took her inspiration from her experiences and travel in designing the garden, which has a real exotic, faraway atmosphere: Morocco, China, Nepal, Tibet, Peru, Ireland… as well as a Zen area with a Japanese inspiration to round off the themed spaces.
-Other areas are planned over the next few seasons: a little piece of England should be making its appearance in 2021.
+A small piece of England has also recently appeared, and other facilities may be added in the future.

 Touraine and Anjou have also been celebrated in the garden since 2016, with plants and local craftsmanship evoking local history, geography and literature.
 You can see famous plants, including Ronsard’s rose and lilies of the valley.